 University of New Hampshire

-I am an Associate Professor of Chemistry at the University of New Hampshire, teaching courses in biochemistry, genomics, and general, green and organic chemistry.
-I have been involved with the BioQUEST/QUBES community for many years, and have a variety of interests including OER, case studies, digital pedagogy and tools, project and problem-based learning, and genomics education.
-I am currently working on a CURE involving Genome Solver resources in my upper level Genomics course as well as being a mentor for the BIOME20 Social Justice working group.
-I am excited to continue this work in my role as a mentor for the upcoming faculty mentoring network this spring.
 On a personal note, I am an avid gardener and mini-farmer.
-I have 19 chickens, 2 rabbits, 5 dogs, 6 ducks and 2 geese.
+I have 18 chickens, 2 rabbits, 5 dogs, 6 ducks and 2 geese.
 We recently built a pond for the ducks and geese (affectionately called the #ddg (duck duck gooses).
 Follow me on twitter @drsarahgrace for academic posts, with a good smattering of #ddg videos.

 I am coming from Heidelberg University, a small liberal arts college in Tiffin (northwest), Ohio where I teach Intro Bio for majors and non-majors and Microbiology.
 My research background is in molecular biology and genetics, studying regulation of gene expression in budding yeast.
 My current areas of interest in curriculum development and science education research include developing case studies, the effective use of animations, and Course-based Undergraduate Research Experiences (CUREs).

 Dr. Deborah Rook is an evolutionary biologist and paleontologist.
 She has a bachelor's degree in Biology and Evolutionary biology from Case Western Reserve University and a masters in Evolution, Ecology, and Organismal Biology from Ohio State University, having studied evolutionary and ecological dynamics of Cenozoic mammals.
 For her PhD, she moved into Geoscience at the University of Wisconsin-Madison, focusing on dynamic interactions of the rock and fossil records.
 Biology education has always been a focus for her, having taught and studied pedagogical techniques throughout her graduate studies and beyond.
-She joined the QUBES team in September 2017 as the FMN Project Manager, where she is working with the Faculty Mentoring Networks to enhance student experiences with quantitative biology.
+She joined the QUBES team in September 2017 as the FMN Project Manager, where she is working with the Faculty Mentoring Networks to enhance student experiences with quantitative biology, and as our opportunities have expanded, moved to the Professional Development Manager to include all.

 Michigan State University